 The St. Regis Aspen Resort offers a wedding butler, the opportunity for a complimentary room for the bride and groom on the night of their wedding, and a special gift of congratulations sent to their room.
 Venus at the St. Regis Aspen Resort include:

-• Fountain Courtyard: The outdoor Fountain Courtyard, located in the middle of our resort, is a remarkable terrace available for weddings in all seasons and a popular venue for Aspen wedding ceremonies.
+• Fountain Courtyard: The outdoor Fountain Courtyard, located in the middle of the resort, is a remarkable terrace available for weddings in all seasons and a popular venue for Aspen wedding ceremonies.
 The courtyard gives guests a captivating view of the Aspen Mountain and intimate privacy for the grand day.
-This space is large enough to be covered by a tent or it can remain to enjoy the crisp mountain air.
+This space is large enough to be covered by a tent or it can remain open to enjoy the crisp mountain air.

 Situated at the base of Aspen Mountain, The Gant has a remodeled events center featuring a floor-to-ceiling glass wall entryway with indoor and outdoor floor plans, as well as a rooftop terrace that has 360-degree views of the surrounding mountains.
 The hotel is able to accommodate events ranging from 20-200 people.